dart-backend/angel/README.md

 ## Donation & Support

-If you like this project and want to support its development, you can make a [donation](https://paypal.me/dukefirehawk?country.x=MY&locale.x=en_US) via paypal service.
+If you like this project and interested in supporting its development, you can make a donation via [paypal](https://paypal.me/dukefirehawk?country.x=MY&locale.x=en_US) service.